Mazen-023/hub/README.md

 - URL patterns for all project functionality and AJAX operations.

 **Forms**: Include project-related forms:
-- `ProjectForm`: Custom `ModelForm` handling technology input
-- Includes clean methods for proper validation
+- `ProjectForm`: a form that handles input validation for both create and update operations, built from our project entity model.

 **Tests**: Include project-related tests:
 Validates: